symfony-cmf/symfony-cmf-docs/bundles/seo/introduction.rst

         </body>
     </html>

-This will render a Page with the tilte defined above.
-The information definded for description and keywords will go into the meta tags.
+This will render a page with the default title ("Page's default title") as title element.
+The information definded for description and keywords will go into the correct metatags.

-Using SeoMetadata - Admin extension and a form type
+Using SeoMetadata - Admin Extension and a form type
 ---------------------------------------------------

 The basic example would work perfect without the Symfony CMF